MarieStretti/BET3D/README.md

 This project takes place in the Web 3D lesson of the TSI course at the [ENSG](www.ensg.eu).
 The [IGN](www.ign.fr) wants to create a 3D view from the [Turgot map]() of Paris.

 The objectives are:
-* lifting the buildings facades up from the Paris Turgot map
+* Lifting the buildings facades up from the Paris Turgot map
-* holing the map where the buildings were drawn
+* Holing the map where the buildings were drawn
-* viewing the map from the original Turgot perspective
+* Viewing the map from the original Turgot perspective
-* viewing the map from the zenithal perspective
+* Viewing the map from the zenithal perspective
-* switching between 2D and 3D views
+* Switching between 2D and 3D views